Southern Streak o’ Lean

 Who’s ever heard of Streak o’ Lean?
 Speak up. (testing, testing, is this thing on?)

-To start with, you’ll hear it called various things depending on what part of the south you’re from.
+To start with, you’ll hear it called various things depending on what part of the South you’re from.
 In my area, it’s mostly streak-o-lean (Streak of Lean).
-Some folks run that all together it comes out sounding like “stricklin.”
+Some folks run that all together, and it comes out sounding like “stricklin.”
 It’s also called fatback, side meat, white meat, and just plain salt pork.

 You can think of Streak o’ Lean as kind of the opposite of bacon.
-Where bacon is smoked and has a streak of fat among the lean meat, streak o’ lean is salt cured and has a lean streak among the fat.
-It’s salt pork that has been elevated by coating it in flour and pan frying.
+Where bacon is smoked and has a streak of fat among the lean meat, streak o’ lean is salt-cured and has a lean streak among the fat.
+It’s salt pork that’s prepared by coating it in flour and then pan frying.

 Finished slices of streak o' lean on a white serving plate.